Accessibility Statement

 When rehoming a cat is okay

-Abandoning a cat is never an easy thing to do and may sometimes be the right thing to do but you should first assess whether the problem is something that can change and if there are any alternatives.
+The decision to rehome a cat is never easy, although it may sometimes be the right thing to do—but you should first assess whether the problem can be changed and if there are any alternatives.

 If finances are a problem, you may want to look into local organizations that can supply free food to low-income pet parents.
 If the problem is behavioral, you can try taking advantage of some of the great cat behavior resources out there such as iCatCare.
 If your situation involves multiple cats, you could consider setting up a time-sharing situation where you divide up your home so each cat gets time with the humans.

-Only if you’ve tried everything and it’s clear that keeping your cat in your home is going to be more detrimental than finding them a better environment, may rehoming be the next step but you should do it right.
+If you’ve tried everything and it’s clear that keeping your cat in your home will be more detrimental than finding them a better environment, rehoming may be the next step—but you should rehome a cat the right way.

 woman holding tabby cat - how to adopt a cat pinterest pin